Visualize Evidence Skillfully

 The purpose of a list is to provide inventory of some category in a concise and skimmable way.
 You might need to create lists of products, clients, employees, suppliers, tasks, etc. There are two key decisions to make when creating a list.

 First, order the “members” in a logical way.
-The ideal ordering will depend upon your purpose and how your receivers will likely process that list.
+The ideal ordering will depend on your purpose and how your receivers will likely process that list.
 Will they search the list for names?
 List them alphabetically.
 Must they complete these tasks in a particular order?
 List them chronologically.

 Second, determine if you should number or bullet the list.
 Numbered lists usually connote some sort of rank or priority order.
 For instance, you might rank your top ten sales performers for the quarter.
 Bulleted lists suggest equally weighted items.
 For instance, if you list your clients on your website, you can make them feel equally important by putting them in a bulleted list.